amida-tech/saraswati-hedis-results-api/README.md

 The purpose of this API is to ingest HEDIS data from pyspark, save it, and then use it to populate the [Sarawati Dashboard](https://github.com/amida-tech/saraswati-dashboard).

 ## Set up
-1. Make sure you have Postgres set up on your machine; if not and you're on a mac, this [guide](https://www.robinwieruch.de/postgres-sql-macos-setup) might be helpful
+1. Make sure you have Mongo set up on your machine; if not follow [this guide](https://docs.mongodb.com/manual/administration/install-community/) to install and get up and runnning.
-2. Run `cp .env.example .env` and change `UNIQUE_NAME_PG_USER` and `UNIQUE_NAME_PG_PASSWD` to your postgres username and password
+2. Run `cp .env.example .env`
-3. Create a db called `hedisdb` (or whatever you like, just make sure it's specified in your .env file).
-4. run `yarn` and then `yarn develop`
+4. run `yarn` and then `yarn start`
-5. You can either test the main GET endpoint by [setting up the dashboard](https://github.com/amida-tech/saraswati-dashboard/pull/1) and ensuring that it displays data, or you can hit `localhost:4000/api/v1/measures/` (GET) in postman/browser
+5. Using postman, hit `POST localhost:4000/api/v1/measures/bulk` with the data in `src/config/seedData.json` to seed the db
+6. Using the browser or postman, you can view all of that data with `GET localhost:4000/api/v1/measures/`
+7. Using postman, you can also add individual measures with `POST localhost:4000/api/v1/measures/` but that isn't a use case we have currently.